mrichtarsky/glacier_deep_archive_backup/README.md

   you have to do that manually, and wait for availability, before any operations like `verify` or `restore` can work.
 If you only care about full backups, `duplicity` does not buy you much, in fact it will cause some overhead due to the signatures stored both locally and on the backup, which are only needed for incremental backups.
+Also, since you have to do a full backup from time to time, you will have to upload all your data, since sealing is not available.

 - [`rclone`](https://rclone.org/)
 - [`aws sync`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/sync.html)

    Both tools store files 1:1 in Deep Archive.
-Due to the cost structure this is prohibitively expensive, and the reason why `glacier_deep_archive_backup` creates archives. `aws sync` only supports server-side encryption, instead of client-side as done by this script.
+Due to the cost structure this is prohibitively expensive, and the reason why GDAB creates archives. `aws sync` only supports server-side encryption, instead of client-side as done by this script.
 It cannot restore files automatically out of Deep Archive, while for `rclone` it's a manual step.
 This script does it automatically and also waits for